Norovirus Infection: its Symptoms, Causes and Treatment

 Here is the link https://www.nanavatimaxhospital.org/blogs/norovirus-infection

 Norovirus is a highly contagious virus that causes gastroenteritis, commonly known as the stomach flu.
-It is responsible for the majority of foodborne illness outbreaks worldwide.
-Norovirus can spread easily through contaminated food, water, or surfaces, as well as from person to person.
+It is responsible for the majority of foodborne illness outbreaks worldwide and spreads easily through contaminated food, water, surfaces, and person-to-person contact.

-The virus can be particularly severe in young children, older adults, and people with weakened immune systems.
-Norovirus infection is easily spread in close quarters such as schools, nursing homes, cruise ships, and hospitals.
+Each year, norovirus accounts for approximately 685 million cases worldwide.
+It is more prevalent in the winter months and particularly affects young children, older adults, and individuals with weakened immune systems.
+Outbreaks commonly occur in settings such as schools, nursing homes, cruise ships, and hospitals.

 Difference Between Norovirus and Stomach Flu